dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_stating_problems.rst

 represented by a floating point number without units.
 When choosing a value for :math:`\beta`, be aware that lower values result in samples less constrained to the lowest energy states.
-For more information on :math:`\beta` and how it is used in the sampling postprocessing algorithm, see the |doc_processor|_ guide.
+For more information on :math:`\beta` and how it is used in the sampling postprocessing algorithm, see the :ref:`qpu_postprocessing` section.

 *   Probabilistic Sampling: RBM